GabrielBhain/GabrielBhain/README.md

 ## 🕵🏻 Hello, World!
 My name is Gabriel Ferreira and I'm a Full Stack Developer. 🕵🏻

-👨🏻‍🎓 I am a Computer Engineering student at UPE and I'm also studying Analysis and Systems Development at UNINASSAU/Embarque Digital.
+👨🏻‍🎓 I'm a Computer Engineering student at UPE and I'm also studying Analysis and Systems Development at UNINASSAU/Embarque Digital.
 <br/>
 🌐 I have graduated from CCAA, and I'm fluent in English.
 <br/>
-🤝🏻 I am available for contact if you are interested; here is my LinkedIn profile:
+🤝🏻 Available for contact if you are interested; here is my LinkedIn profile:

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gabriel-ferreira-aa2522232/)